Nathaniel Hawthorne

 Shortly after graduating from Bowdoin College, Hathorne changed his name to Hawthorne.
 Hawthorne anonymously published his first work, a novel titled Fanshawe, in 1828.
 In 1837, he published Twice-Told Tales and became engaged to Sophia Peabody the next year.
 He worked at a Custom House and joined a Transcendentalist Utopian community, before marrying Peabody in 1842.
 The couple moved to The Old Manse in Concord, Massachusetts, later moving to Salem, the Berkshires, then to The Wayside in Concord.
 The Scarlet Letter was published in 1850, followed by a succession of other novels.
 A political appointment took Hawthorne and family to Europe before returning to The Wayside in 1860.
 Hawthorne died on May 19, 1864, leaving behind his wife and their three children.

 Much of Hawthorne's writing centers around New England and many feature moral allegories with a Puritan inspiration.
-His work is considered part of the Romantic movement and includes novels, short stories, and a biography of …
+His work is considered part of the Romantic movement and includes novels, short stories, and …

 Books by Nathaniel Hawthorne